Facebook Likes are still an extremely valuable asset for your page or business.

 Two identical ad campaigns run at different times of the day or targeted towards different groups of people are always going to vary in terms of effectiveness and cost.

-To help you maximize the efforts of your campaigns, we put together some numbers for Q2 2016 to show you how the cost of a Like-focused campaign changes depending on different targeting criteria.
+To help you maximize the efforts of your campaigns, we put together some numbers to show you how the cost of a Like-focused campaign changes depending on different targeting criteria.

 Age: The price of running a campaign focused on Likes has dropped over the course of 2016 for every age group out there.
 The most dramatic decreases in price have been toward the older end of the age scale, with the 65+ bracket at $0.13 per Like compared to $0.20.
 55-64 at $0.15 compared to $0.23 and 45-54 at $0.15 compared to $0.23.